-First year Senior Campers and staff will depart camp by deluxe coach bus on Monday morning, July 29, for five days of fun enjoying the Maine Seacoast.
+Day 1: First year Senior Campers and staff will depart camp by deluxe coach bus on Monday morning, July 28, for five days of fun enjoying the Maine Seacoast.
 The first stop is Bangor, ME where we set up camp in Bangor/Holden.
 Campers will then depart for Bar Harbor where they can explore the town before going to dinner.

-Day two, we head to Acadia National Park where we will spend a beautiful afternoon playing in the Atlantic Ocean at Sandy Beach.
+Day 2: We head to Acadia National Park for a beautiful afternoon playing in the Atlantic Ocean at Sandy Beach.
 We will make a stop at Cadillac Mountain to enjoy the beautiful views of Acadia National Park.
-This is followed by an evening at the Great Maine Lumberjack Show which provides a fun night of entertainment.
+This is followed by a fun night of entertainment at the Great Maine Lumberjack Show.

-Wednesday morning we head to Thomas Point Beach Campground.
-Campers will enjoy a day at Funtown Splashtown Water Park in Portland and then will spend the evening playing minigolf at Pirate's Cove.
+Day 3: Wednesday morning we head to Thomas Point Beach Campground.
+We'll enjoy a day at Funtown Splashtown Water Park in Portland and then will spend the evening playing mini golf at Pirate's Cove.

-Day four, campers will spend the morning at the Freeport Outlets and then explore downtown Portland.
+Day 4: Campers will spend the morning at the Freeport Outlets before exploring downtown Portland.
 The day is highlighted by an unforgettable guided excursion into Casco Bay on lobster fishing boats!
 Campers have the opportunity to haul up traps or sit back and relax as we cruise near picturesque lighthouses, historic civil war forts and the "seal rocks".
-After the lobster boat excursion campers explore downtown Portland again and get their fill of fresh, local sea-fare (and plenty of other options as well).
+After the boat excursion campers explore downtown Portland again and get their fill of fresh, local sea-fare (and plenty of other options as well).

-On the final day of the trip, campers will enjoy the beach and the carnival rides at Old Orchard Beach where a panoramic view of the coast can be seen from the top of the Ferris wheel.
+Day 5: On the final day of the trip, campers will enjoy the beach and the carnival rides at Old Orchard Beach where a panoramic view of the coast can be seen from the top of the Ferris wheel.
 Then it's back to camp to share the experience with everyone at our Monday meeting.